 - Expect a train at any time, on any tracks, in either direction.

-- Remember that Amtrak passenger trains and BNSF freight trains share our tracks; expect them to be travelling at speeds of 55—79 mph through our stations.
+- Remember that Amtrak passenger trains and BNSF freight trains share our tracks; expect them to be traveling at speeds of 55 to 79 miles per hour through our stations.

 - Never place any objects, such as rocks or coins, on the tracks, as they can shoot back at bystanders with the speed of a bullet, and may cause severe injuries.